Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Introduction

-Over finite fields, $p(t)$-LC is more challenging.
-In 2017, Einsiedler, Lindenstrauss and Mohammadi \cite{PC} proved results on the positive characteristic analogue of the measure classification results of Einsiedler, Katok and Lindenstrauss \cite{EKL}, but their work falls short of implying that $p(t)$-LC fails on a set of Hausdorff dimension zero.
-In 2021, Adiceam, Nesharim and Lunnon \cite{Faustin} found an explicit counterexample to $t$-LC over $\F_q$, for $q$ a power of 3.
-They conjectured that the same Laurent series is a counterexample over $\F_q$ for $q$ a power of any prime congruent to 3 modulo 4.
-From this breakthrough, it is tempting to believe that $p(t)$-LC is false over all finite fields and for all irreducible polynomials $p(t)$.
-The first (and most elementary) result in this paper provides further evidence to this claim by showing that any counterexample to $t$-LC induces a counterexample to $p(t)$-LC for any irreducible $p(t)$.
-This result thus reduces the problem of totally disproving $p(t)$-LC to only disproving $t$-LC.
-It is not expected that such a transference result should exist over $\R$. \begin{theorem}[Transference between $p(t)$-LC and $t$-LC] Let $l$ be a natural number, $p(t)$ be an irreducible polynomial of degree $m$ over a field $\mathbb{K}$ and be a Laurent series.
-Assume that Then the Laurent series $\Theta(p(t))\in\mathbb{K}((p(t)^{-1}))\subset\mathbb{K}((t^{-1}))$ satisfies In particular, if $\Theta(t)$ is a counterexample to $t$-LC in the sense that the infimum in equation (\ref{tinf}) is positive, then $\Theta(p(t))$ is a counterexample to $p(t)$-LC in the sense that the infimum in equation (\ref{ptinf}) is positive. \end{theorem} Combining this with the counterexamples from Adiceam, Nesharim and Lunnon \cite{Faustin} and de Mathan and Bugeaud \cite{CE} leads to the following corollary: \begin{cor} For all irreducible polynomials $p(t)$, the $p(t)$-adic Littlewood Conjecture is false over infinite fields and also over any field of characteristic 3. \end{cor}
+The first (and most elementary) result in this paper gives further evidence to this claim by showing that any counterexample to $t$-LC induces a counterexample to $P(t)$-LC for any irreducible polynomial $P(t)$.
+This result thus reduces the problem of totally disproving $P(t)$-LC to only disproving $t$-LC.
+It is not expected that such a transference result should exist for $p$-LC (i.e in the real setting). \begin{theorem}[Transference between $P(t)$-LC and $t$-LC] Let $l$ be a natural number, let $\K$ be a field and let $P(t)\in{\K}[t]$ be an irreducible polynomial of degree $d(P)$.
+Additionally, define a Laurent series and let $q=2$ if $\K$ is infinite and let $q$ be the cardinality of $\K$ otherwise.
+Assume that Then the Laurent series $\Theta(P(t))\in{\K}(\!(P(t)^{-1})\!)\subset{\K}\left(\!\left(t^{-1}\right)\!\right)$ satisfies In particular, if $\Theta(t)$ is a counterexample to $t$-LC in the sense that the infimum in equation (\ref{tinf}) is positive, then $\Theta(P(t))$ is a counterexample to $P(t)$-LC in the sense that the infimum in equation (\ref{ptinf}) is positive. \end{theorem} Combining the above theorem with the aforementioned counterexamples to $t$-LC over finite fields \cite{Faustin, GaRo, P(t)_LC} and infinite fields \cite{CE} leads to the following corollary: \begin{cor} Let ${\K}$ be an infinite field or a finite field with characteristic 5 or $p\equiv 3\mod 4$.
+Then, the $P(t)$-adic Littlewood Conjecture is false for any choice of irreducible polynomial $P(t)\in{\K}[t]$. \end{cor}